 Maitake: My personal favorite, these are also called "Hen of the woods" and are not only delicious but increase our immune cells' ability to engulf bacteria.

 Mushroom supplements should be organically sourced and can be taken in tincture form as well as dried capsules.
-My personal favorite is the Host Defense line from the company Fungi Perfecti.

 7. Harness the power of the sun.

 8. Sweat it out in a sauna.